Sajedehra/Large_team_openalex_coordination/notes.md

 - We have to make a decision what counts as prestige, as we may look into it.
 - we decided the missing authors should be removed.

+Meeting Sep 25:

+- we decided we do not have a reasonable comparison point at this stage for network analysis, so we will drop it from the analysis.

+Sep 29:

+- I just found out there are more non-articles in the data through reading the randomly selected papers for qualitative part of the project.
+I will add "Day-by Day" to the keywords for cleaning the data, and remove from the current dataset.